 Figure 5.2.2.7.3-1: NF service consumer modifies a subscription to notifications for shared data

 1. The NF service consumer sends aPATCH request to the resource identified by the URI previously received during subscription creation.

+The NF service consumer may include "addedMonitoredResourceURIs" to indicate additional Resource URIs to be added to monitored resource URI list, or include "removedMonitoredResourceURIs" to indicate those Resource URIs to be removed from monitored Resource URI list.

 2a.
 On success, the UDM responds with "200 OK".